survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The `entry` path could be given as a relative one.
 The [context](https://webpack.js.org/configuration/entry-context/#context) field can be used to configure that lookup.
 Given plenty of places expect absolute paths, I prefer to use absolute paths everywhere to avoid confusion.

 T> I use **trailing commas** in the book examples on purpose as it gives cleaner diffs for the code examples.
-I will show you how to enforce this rule in the *Linting JavaScript* chapter.
+You learn to enforce this rule in the *Linting JavaScript* chapter.

 T> `[name]` is a placeholder.
 Placeholders are discussed in detail in the *Adding Hashes to Filenames* chapter.